 Carbon Capture & Storage

-Carbon capture and storage (CCS) is the capture of CO2 emissions from industrial sources and injection into deep, porous underground formations rather than release to the atmosphere.
-Capture and injection are developed technologies that are being constantly improved, but if the CO2 does not stay in the ground and stay there for generations, the effort is wasted.
-There are four mechanisms that trap CO2: stratigraphic, solubility, mineralization and residual or capillary trapping.
-Wettability is the critical factor in the effectiveness of residual trapping and in limiting escape from the pores of the target rock.
-Current protocols call for removing brine from the target reservoir to make room for the injected CO2.
-This means we will have to dispose and/or treat these subsurface brines adding to the cost of storage.
-Finding uses for these brines can dramatically impact the costs of storage.
+Carbon capture and storage (CCS) is the capture of CO2 emissions from industrial sources and injection into deep, porous underground formations, rather than release into the atmosphere.
+Capture and injection are developed technologies that are being constantly improved with the goal of trapping CO2in the ground for generations.
+There are 4 mechanisms that trap CO2: stratigraphic (cap rock), residual or capillary trapping, solubility and mineralization.
+Capillary trapping can increase geological storage capacity, and wettability is the critical factor in the effectiveness of capillary trapping that limits CO2 escape from the pores of the target rock.
+ESal has state of the art knowledge in wettability and can help you increase the amount of CO2 stored underground, reduce the AOR to improve project economics, and significantly diminish the risk of CO2 escape.

 Frequently Asked Questions